-This sheet talks about exposure to oxymetazoline pregnancy and while breastfeeding.
+This sheet is about exposure to oxymetazoline in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is oxymetazoline?

-Oxymetazoline is a medication that is used in nasal sprays (sprayed into nostrils) and topical preparations (applied to skin).
+Oxymetazoline is a medication in nasal sprays (sprayed into nostrils) and topical preparations (applied to skin).
 Oxymetazoline has been used to treat nasal congestion, eye inflammation, and skin redness.
-Oxymetazoline works by constricting blood vessels (makes the blood vessels smaller).
-Oxymetazoline can be found in prescription products and in many over the counter products.
-Some examples are: Afrin®, Dristan®, Nostrilla®, Rhofade®, and Vicks®.
+It works by making the blood vessels narrower (constricting blood vessels).
+Oxymetazoline can be found in prescription products and in many over the counter products, such as Afrin®, Dristan®, Nostrilla®, Rhofade®, and Vicks®.

-I use oxymetazoline.
+I take oxymetazoline.
 Can it make it harder for me to get pregnant?

-Studies have not been done in women to see if oxymetazoline could make it harder to get pregnant.
+It is not known if oxymetazoline can make it harder to get pregnant.

 Does taking oxymetazoline increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if oxymetazoline increases the chance for a miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if oxymetazoline increases the chance for miscarriage.

-Does taking oxymetazoline in the first trimester increase the chance of birth defects?
+Does taking oxymetazoline increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-A small number of studies on oxymetazoline use have not found that oxymetazoline increases the chance of birth defects.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Oxymetazoline is not expected to increase the chance of birth defects above the background risk.

-Does taking oxymetazoline in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking oxymetazoline in pregnancy affect future behavior or learning for the child?

-Oxymetazoline has not been well studied for use while breastfeeding.
-However, since this is not an oral medication (it is sprayed into nose or rubbed onto skin) it is thought that very little of the medication could reach breastmilk.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Oxymetazoline has not been well-studied for use while breastfeeding.
+Since oxymetazoline is sprayed into the nose or rubbed onto skin, it is thought that very little of the medication passes into breastmilk.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man takes oxymetazoline, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes oxymetazoline, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?